Find Grad Schools

 62 Yearly Graduations

 The 10th most popular school in the country for public relations majors who are seeking their master's degree is Troy University.
 Roughly 16,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,312 per year, while in-state graduate students, on average, pay $8,550 per year.
-The public relations program at Troy University awarded 62 master's degrees during the 2020-2021 school year.
-About 73% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 62 people received their master's degree in public relations from TROY.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 76% were women.

 #11